TheGalfins/GNSS_Compare/docs/user_manual/gnss_basics.rst

 PVT Estimator
 -------------

-The idea is quite simple.
-PVT estimators are algorithms which take as input satellite positions and pseudoranges to those satellites and aim to estimate the receiver's position, velocity and time.
+The PVT estimators are algorithms which take as input satellite positions and pseudoranges to those satellites and aim to estimate the receiver's position, velocity and time.
 In some applications, it's sufficient to estimate just the position and time.
 Let's take a look at the parameters we wish to estimate.
 Position is quite obvious - that's what we would want to get from this whole process.
 In some cases, we can use the signal characteristics to improve the estimation of the receiver's velocity (e.g., using doppler measurements), thus increasing the accuracy of the position estimations.
-Additionally to the position related parameters we also need to estimate the receiver :ref:`clock bias<clockBias>` with respect to a certain GNSS Time System (e.g, Galileo System Time).
+Additionally to the position related parameters we also need to estimate the receiver :ref:`clock bias<clockBias>` with respect to a certain GNSS time frame (e.g., Galileo System Time).
 This is handled by having the clock bias as one of the paramters to be estimated alongside with the position and velocity.

 In the context of GNSS Compare, the ``PvtMethod`` class does exactly that.
 It's supposed to calculate the receiver's position, based on observed satellite parameters.
 Internally, it should be storing the calculated velocity and clock bias for enhanced processing, but from the point of view of GNSS Compare's framework, at the moment, the only value used outside of the ``PvtMethod`` class is the calculated position.
 But hey -- there's of course room to improve.